GreycLab/gmic-community/news/gmic36_en.md

-# G'MIC *3.6*: The Art of Polishing Your (Digital) Image !
+# G'MIC *3.6* : The Art of Polishing Your (Digital) Image !
 _By [David Tschumperlé](https://tschumperle.users.greyc.fr/)._

 [_G'MIC_](https://gmic.eu), a free and open-source [framework](https://en.wikipedia.org/wiki/Software_framework) for [digital image processing](https://en.wikipedia.org/wiki/Digital_image_processing), has just released a significant update with the brand-new **3.6** version.

-This is a great opportunity to give you an overview of what’s been happening around the project recently — in particular, the main changes since our [previous announcement](https://gmic.eu/gmic340/), published a little over a year ago (June 2024).
+This is a great opportunity to give you an overview of what’s been happening around the project recently — in particular, the main changes since our [previous announcement](https://gmic.eu/gmic340/) (for the **3.4** release), published a little over a year ago (June 2024).

 [![G´MIC 3.6.0 Teaser](https://gmic.eu/gmic36/thumbs/gmic360_small.png)](https://gmic.eu/gmic36/img/gmic360.jpg)